 - As the current QUIC connection defined by IETF shall be encrypted based on the TLS 1.3, the NULL encryption QUIC connection requires IETF support.

+6.8.4.2 Non-transparent QUIC proxy solution

+Besides the impact listed above in clause 6.8.4.1, there are some additional impacts on the UE and UPF to support the non-transparent QUIC proxy solution.